syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/orthogonal.md

 ## How to customize Orthogonal Segment Thumb Shape

 The [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) connector in the Syncfusion Blazor Diagram component supports an arbitrary number of segments between its source and target points.
-By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circular shape in grey color.
+By default, these  [Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Connector.html#Syncfusion_Blazor_Diagram_Connector_Segments)  are displayed with a circular shape in Grey color.

 You can customize the appearance of these segments using the `SegmentThumbSettings` property, which allows you to choose from several predefined shapes.
 However, to ensure that these shapes are visible, you must include the `DragSegmentThumb` enum in the connector's constraints.